Dateline: Kuala Lumpur, Malaysia

 Back when I wrote my first article on Georgia real estate, I thought that investing in Turkish real estate was a better option.
-At the time, Istanbul had become a hub for Arabs seeking a neutral, Muslim safe haven in the Middle East, and property in the city was just a hair more expensive than in the Tbilisi real estate market.
+At the time, Istanbul had become a hub for Arabs seeking a neutral, Muslim safe haven in the Middle East, and property in the city was just slightly more expensive than in the Tbilisi real estate market.

 Boy, was I wrong about that one.

 Thanks to political instability in the region, people have been fleeing the country.
 It even started a citizenship by investment program out of desperation to attract investors.

 Georgia, then, is one of the few emerging real estate markets in the region that isn’t plagued by geopolitical instability, which makes it a much better choice than it was four years ago.